 Yes!
 You can buy gift certificates directly through our online reservation system throughout the year.
 They make great birthday and Christmas gifts!

-Yes, Hoovers Resort across the street from ARK and the State Rest Area has cabins and RV sites.
+Yes, Hoovers Resort next to ARK has cabins and RV sites.
 Rose Ranch also offers mountainside cabins.
 We also recommend the Moores’ Old Pine Inn in Marysvale – the oldest inn in the state of Utah.
 South Forty RV park, just down the road from us, offers RV sites.

 We always recommend the Bullion Waterfall to our customers.
 It is a beautiful waterfall in Marysvale that you can reach after a short and relatively easy hike.
 The trip is usually a good half day activity either before or after your rafting trip!